Goatman13/xefu/cfg_01.md

 * 0x00400000 = unknown, seems to alter cfg9/cfg10 behavior
 * 0x00800000 = unknown, cfg9/cfg10 related
 * 0x02000000 = Enable Altivec "java mode" (set vscr bit NJ [bit111] to 0), basically makes Altivec IEEE compilant.
 It's very important for this bit to be always enabled.
 No idea why there is even an option to disable it for x86 emulator...
+* 0x04000000 = Set Floating Point operations to use round to zero mode instead of round to nearest (set RN bits in FPSCR to 01).
+Affects only operations done on fpu registers, not altivec.